Court rejects plan that would have seen woman paying mortgage until aged 98

 The judge suggested a discussion among affected parties to see whether a solution to the type of problem faced by debtors such as Ms Fennell should occur.

-Under the proposed PIA, Ms Fennell would have retained her four-bedroom home at Lyreadene Avenue, Woodview Park, Limerick, worth an estimated €180,000.
+Under the proposed PIA, Ms Fennell would have retained her four-bedroom home at Lyradane Avenue, Woodview Park, Limerick, worth an estimated €180,000.

 The matter went to the High Court after the Circuit Court refused to approve Ms Fennell’s PIA.